5 Day Barbados Itinerary for Fun & Sun

 Foul Bay is an expansive beach located in south-eastern Barbados.
 With stunning white sand and palm trees for shade, Foul Bay Beach is a popular spot for a picnic and sunbathing.
 The waves can be rough, so it’s better for body surfing than swimming.

 While its name is not appealing, Foul Bay Beach itself is beautiful.
-The beach stretches long and wide, so there is plenty of space for everyone to enjoy.
+Stretching long and wide, there is plenty of space for everyone to enjoy.

-Foul Bay is also a nesting site for hawksbill turtles; be cautious not to disturb their nests.
+Foul Bay is also a nesting site for hawksbill turtles so be cautious not to disturb their nests.
 Please keep the beach clean and take all litter with you.

 Shark Hole

-Shark Hole is popular with locals; the beach can get crowded on weekends.
-Being a small beach, only about 40 ft at its widest, it fills up quickly.
-It is best to visit Shark Hole on a weekday, if possible.
+Shark Hole is popular with locals and the beach can get crowded on weekends.
+It is best to visit on a weekday, if possible.
 A hidden gem of Barbados, it is worth visiting.
+You won’t actually find any sharks here.

 Bottom Bay